Home of Bobsled, Luge, and Skeleton Training

 Try the Lake Placid bobsled experience with our professional drivers and brakemen or go it alone with the Lake Placid skeleton experience and slide into Olympic tradition.

 International Sliding Sports Exhibit

 Set within this world class facility the exhibit strives to educate current and future athletes about the history and development of their sports while offering the public an inspiring story that merges the past, present and future.
 Hike the path around the track with a historical brochure for an understanding of the changing nature of the sport.

 Watch the USA Luge Live Track Cam!

 Winter at the Olympic Sliding Center

-The new combine track typically holds ice from October to May and is host numerous traingin events and international competitions throughout the winter months.
-On most days most days you can catch a glimpse of Bobsled, Luge or Skeleton athletes speeding through the curves at 70+ miles per hour.
+The new combine track typically holds ice from October to May and is host to numerous training events and international competitions throughout the winter.
+On most days you can catch a glimpse of Bobsled, Luge or Skeleton athletes speeding through the curves at 70+ miles per hour.
 You can also explore the sliding center on foot with a walk through the International Sliding Sports Museum.